agastyaseth/asp-automated-warehouse/README.md

 1. Navigate to the project directory in your terminal or command prompt.
 2. Run the command: `python main.py`

-## Contributing

-Contributions are welcome!
-Please read our [Contribution Guidelines](https://chat.openai.com/c/LINK_TO_CONTRIBUTION_GUIDELINES) for more information on how to contribute.

 ## License

-This project is licensed under the [MIT License](https://chat.openai.com/c/LINK_TO_LICENSE).
+This project is licensed under the [MIT License](https://www.mit.edu/~amini/LICENSE.md).

 ## Contact

-For any queries or support, please reach out to [Project Maintainer Name](mailto:EMAIL_ADDRESS).
+For any queries or support, please reach out to [Project Maintainer Name](mailto:aseth7@asu.edu).

 ## Acknowledgements